- You’ll find KILLER Shootout Winning Triple Plus (A+++) sound from start to finish on this original 6 Eye Stereo Pressing

-- These early sides are incredibly tubey – rich, full-bodied and warm – yet clear, lively and dynamic
+- These sides are incredibly tubey – rich, full-bodied and warm – yet clear, lively and dynamic

 - This copy demonstrates the big-as-life Fred Plaut Columbia Sound at its best – better even than Time Out(!)